 You’ve fallen cold and dead.

-The sailor implores the now dead captain to rise from the dead.
+The sailor implores the now-dead captain to rise from the dead.
 The act of talking to the dead is known as an apostrophe.
-The reason being, the people ashore await their prized captain to lead the way and stamp his mark on history.
+The reason is that the people ashore await their prized captain to lead the way and stamp his mark on history.
 The crowd is jubilant as they celebrate using some devices such as raising the flag in victory, holding flowers, and cheering for the captain.
-The crowd is getting restless, as anticipation rises to catch a glimpse of their ship’s captain.
+The crowd is getting restless as anticipation rises to catch a glimpse of their ship’s captain.
 Alas!
 He’s no longer with them.

 My Captain does not answer, his lips are pale and still,